 That’s where we come in.
 One of our goals here at The Adventure Junkies is to make your life easier when it comes to choosing outdoor gear.
 In this article, we’ll walk you through what to look for while shopping for cold weather base layers.
 We’ll also show you how to find one that works best for you and keeps you warm and dry.

-For more of our top hiking gear recommendations, check out the Best Base Layers for Women.
+For more of our top hiking apparel recommendations, check out these popular articles:

 Quick Answer - THE BEST BASE LAYERS FOR HIKING